gvwilson/fiction/santas/index.md

 "But can someone please tell me what's going on?
 And,
 um,
-how I can get home from here?
+how I can get home?
 Because I'd like to do that.
 if that's all right,"
 he added apologetically.